 NOTE: After each disconnection of the snowplow, reapply dielectric grease to the electrical plugs to maintain the protective coating on the terminals.

 NOTE: Place electrical plugs in storage position.
-On the snowplow, connect control and lighting electrical plugs together.
-Insert battery cable into boot.
-On the vehicle, connect control and lighting electrical plugs together.
-Cover battery cable with attached boot.
+On the snowplow, insert the plugs into the boot.
+On the vehicle, cover plugs with attached plug covers.